Pre-warmed Session Pool

 Workspace Support

-Sessions created with workspace_id can also use the pool.
+Sessions created with workspace_id can also use the pool via workspace-aware entries.
 The flow: